digime/digime-sdk-nodejs/documents/initializing-the-sdk.md

 #### Configuration Options

-See all possible [configurations](../interfaces/Types.SDKConfiguration.html) when initializing the SDK.
+See all possible {@link Types.SDKConfiguration | configurations} when initializing the SDK.

 #### Returns

-The returned SDK has the following [properties](../interfaces/SDK.DigimeSDK.html)
+The returned SDK has the following {@link SDK.DigimeSDK | properties}

 #### Examples